mw201608/SuperExactTest.shiny/README.md

 #### Donate

-If you find the `SuperExactTest` package and this shiny app to be userful, please donate at my github page https://github.com/mw201608/SuperExactTest/ to support further development.
+If you find the `SuperExactTest` package and this shiny app to be userful, please `Sponsor` at my github page https://github.com/mw201608/SuperExactTest/ to support further development.
 Thanks!